 The Biostatistics Clinic

-has been established by the Department of Health Studies to provide free, short-term statistical consultation.
+has been established by the Department of Public Health Sciences to provide free, short-term statistical consultation.
 This might include discussion about study design, sample size calculations, or basic data analysis.
 Staffed by members of the Biostatistics Laboratory, the Clinic will be held once a week with one-hour time slots available.

 To schedule an appointment for the Biostatistics Clinic

 To initiate collaboration or request biostatistical support for a project